Memorial Day on LI: Traditions return, history is made

 Klipfel, a Freeport resident who also fought in the Korean War, said he worries some people take for granted the sacrifices that were made.

-Next to him Steve Latus, 73, an Air Force veteran, said Memorial Day is a chance for people to think about how vital military service is to our everyday lives.
+Next to him, Steven Latus, 73 and an Air Force veteran, said Memorial Day is a chance for people to think about how vital military service is to our everyday lives.

 "I think society as a whole feels disconnected from military service because there isn’t a draft," he said.
 "In the past there was a stronger relationship."

+Previously, veterans had to be diagnosed by a provider at the Department of Veterans Affairs.

+"Making it easier for veterans to be diagnosed so they can receive state benefits is crucial in making sure they are able to undergo any mental health treatment they may need once they retire from service," the governor said in a release from his office.

-Attendance at most Long Island parks and beaches was light because of overcast and cool conditions Monday morning, said George Gorman, Long Island regional director of the Office of Parks, Recreation and Historic Preservation.
+Attendance at most Long Island parks and beaches was light because of overcast and cool conditions, said George Gorman, Long Island regional director of the Office of Parks, Recreation and Historic Preservation.

-The exception was Jones Beach, where thousands started arriving at 7 a.m. to stake out seats for the air show.
-Even there, parking fields were less than half full, Gorman said, leaving space for latecomers who might have wanted to catch the tail end of the extravaganza.
+The exception was Jones Beach, where crowds started arriving at 7 a.m. and 61,000 people attended the rescheduled show, Gorman said.

+Beachgoers at Smith Point County Park in Shirley wore hoodies and closed-toe shoes on the boardwalk and the lifeguards on duty had little to do with few people heading into the rough surf.